jrking365/developer-values/workflow/GIT_WORKFLOW.md

 The main point is to avoid long-lived branches reducing the number of integration conflicts and introduce small changes in the codebase.

+Martin Fowler's introduction on CI

+> Continuous Integration is a software development practice where members of a
+> team integrate their work frequently, usually each person integrates at least daily - leading
+> to multiple integrations per day.
+Each integration is verified by an automated build (including test)
+> to detect integration errors as quickly as possible.
+> Many teams find that this approach leads to significantly reduced integration problems and allows a
+> team to develop cohesive software more rapidly.

 <img src="./assets/ci.png" />

 ## Development